 California’s agricultural lands are among the most productive in the world, providing a vast array of fruits, vegetables, dairy, and other essential products.
 However, as urban sprawl continues to expand and land values soar, farmland is increasingly at risk of being lost forever.
+Since 2000, the U.S. has lost over 50 million acres of farmland, averaging out to 4.3 acres every minute.
 Safeguarding this precious resource is not only critical for preserving open space and rural heritage—it’s also vital for ensuring a sustainable and resilient food supply for generations to come.

 Healthy farmland supports regenerative agricultural practices, which enhance soil health, reduce chemical inputs, and foster biodiversity.
 By investing in farmland protection, we help maintain a local, robust supply of ingredients for everything from fresh salads to artisanal cheeses.
 This, in turn, strengthens small businesses, fosters economic stability in rural areas, and reduces the environmental footprint associated with long-distance food transport.